jracevedob/Post-Shannon-SDR/README.md

 ### Driver and Software Installation
 The installation of GNURadio is taken directly for the official Ettus Research website under the following link https://kb.ettus.com/Building_and_Installing_the_USRP_Open-Source_Toolchain_(UHD_and_GNU_Radio)_on_Linux In our case, we have done the installation in an Ubuntu 18.04 system.
+For a more detailed and step-by-step description of the setup, please refer to the [list](./Installation) repository.

 ## Citations